-Action # Title Description Total Funds Contributing classroom teacher invited students to stay for an extended period of time after school.
-Students were able to work one-on-one with their own classroom teacher during this extended day period.
-3 Purchase licensing for online intervention program(s) such as Imagine Learning, Reading Plus, and Zearn.
-Purchased licenses for Reading Plus, Imagine Learning, TCI, and Imagine Math Facts.
-COSTS ACCOUNTED FOR ABOVE N/A 4 Maintain a clearly structured Response to Intervention (RTI) model which outlines student supports provided at levels 1, 2, and 3 and allows us to better measure the impact of the supports we put in place One and a half hours a week of intervention in the classroom structured and organized by the RTI team.
+Action # Title Description Total Funds Contributing 3.2 After School Tutoring LdVCS will be revamping it's tutoring program to include certificated staff to teach small groups. \$0.00 No 3.3 Purchase licensing for online intervention program(s) such as iReady Purchased licenses for iReady, TCI Science & Social Studies, Generation Genius, Newsela \$0.00 No 3.4 Maintain a clearly structured Response to Intervention (RTI) model which outlines student supports provided at levels 1, 2, and 3 and allows us to better measure the impact of the supports we put in place One and a half hours a week of intervention in the classroom structured and organized by the Rti team.
 Students received very concise instruction in areas needing improvement.
-The groups are organized based on assessment data and progress within their specific program.
-COSTS ACCOUNTED FOR ABOVE N/A 5 Instructional Assistants to support RTI structure (Title I) Retained four instructional assistants to support the response to intervention team.
-COSTS ACCOUNTED FOR ABOVE N/A 6 Intervention/ELD teacher to monitor RTI program and provide push-in services Our intervention/ELD teacher monitored data and made decisions for students based on the data.
-Students were adjusted to different groups based on the work completed during Rti.
-COSTS ACCOUNTED FOR ABOVE N/A 7 Ensure ELD / Intervention teacher is properly trained ELD teacher attended professional development in the area of ELPAC testing, structured word inquiry, and ELD strategies in the beginning of 2018.
-ELD coordinator attended ELPAC professional development in 2018 as well as 2019.
-COSTS ACCOUNTED FOR ABOVE N/A
+The groups are organized based on assessment data and progress within their specific program. \$0.00 No 3.5 Instructional Assistants to support RTI structure (Title I) Maintain 5 instructional assistants to support the response to intervention team. \$0.00 No 3.6 Intervention/ELD teacher to monitor RTI program and provide push-in services Our intervention/ELD teacher monitored data and made decisions for students based on the data.
+Students were adjusted to different groups based on the work completed during Rti. \$82,234.38 Yes 3.7 Ensure ELD / Intervention teacher is properly trained ELD teacher attended professional development in the area of ELPAC testing, structured word inquiry, and ELD strategies ELD coordinator attended ELPAC professional development. \$4,328.13 Yes